Friday the 13th Part 2: Plot

-Two months after the murders at Camp Crystal Lake, sole survivor Alice Hardy is recovering from her traumatic experience.
+Two months after the murders at Camp Crystal Lake, (Note: As depicted in Friday the 13th (1980)) sole survivor Alice Hardy is recovering from her traumatic experience.
 In her apartment, when Alice opens the refrigerator to get her cat some food, she finds the severed head of Pamela Voorhees and is murdered with an ice pick to her temple by an unknown intruder.

-Five years later, Paul Holt has opened a school for camp counselors on the shore of Crystal Lake.
+In 1984, Paul Holt has opened a school for camp counselors on the shore of Crystal Lake.
 The camp is attended by Paul's assistant Ginny Field, Sandra, her boyfriend Jeff, Scott, Terry, the paraplegic Mark, Vickie, Ted, and many other trainees.
 Around the campfire that night, Paul tells the counselors the legend of Jason Voorhees, a boy who drowned at Camp Crystal Lake in 1957, sending his vengeful mother Pamela on two killing sprees in 1958 and 1979, until Alice eventually killed her in self-defense.
 According to the legend, Jason survived and is now living in the woods near Crystal Lake; enraged at Pamela's death, he will kill anyone he comes across.
-As Paul finishes the story, a man with a spear scares everyone, but it's revealed to be Ted wearing a mask.
+As Paul finishes the story, a man with a spear scares everyone, but it turns out to be Ted wearing a mask.
 Paul reassures everyone that Jason is dead and that Camp Crystal Lake is now condemned and off-limits.

-That night, Crazy Ralph wanders onto the property to warn the group but is garroted from behind a tree by an unseen killer.
-The following day, Jeff and Sandra sneak off to Camp Crystal Lake and find a dog carcass, but they get caught by Deputy Winslow and return to the camp.
+That night, Crazy Ralph wanders onto the property and watches Ginny and Paul make out before being garroted from behind a tree by an unseen killer.
+The following day, Jeff and Sandra sneak off to Camp Crystal Lake, where they find a dog carcass, but they are caught by Deputy Winslow and return to the camp.
 Later, Winslow spots a man wearing a burlap sack mask running across the road.
 Winslow chases him into the woods and finds a shack.
 The man kills Winslow with a hammer claw.